milochase13/APP-Scraper/README.md

 1. [mode].jsonlist
   {
-   &emsp;  - 'url' : url of html page data taken from
+   &ensp;  - 'url' : url of html page data taken from
-   &emsp;  - 'speeches' : each new author/speaker creates a speech
+   &ensp;  - 'speeches' : each new author/speaker creates a speech
    &emsp;          - 'speaker' : author/speaker of speech
    &emsp;          - 'paragraphs' : list of paragraphs in given speech (as String)
    &emsp;          - 'tokenized_paragraphs' : tokenized paragraphs